 Amputation Due to an Accident

 Amputation is the severing of a body part.
-An amputation can happen in the accident or from surgery when the limb or body part cannot be saved because of trauma.
+An amputation can happen in an accident or from surgery when the limb or body part cannot be saved because of trauma.

-Some amputations are left as is, such as loss of a fingertip or sometimes an entire finger and are worth a substantial amount in a lawsuit.
-Other amputations are far more serious and require substantial rehabilitation with prosthesis also called a prosthetic or artificial limb.
+Amputations are very serious and require substantial rehabilitation often with a prosthesis also called a prosthetic or artificial limb.
 Lawsuits for these injuries are usually worth millions.

 Economic Costs Facing an Amputee after an Accident

 Prostheses for an amputee of a lower extremity can range in price from $8,000 to $70,000 depending on whether a partial or complete amputation was sustained.

 A prosthesis has a substantial cost for both the prosthesis and future replacements of the prosthesis.
 Prostheses must be replaced every few years.
 The cost of several future replacements must be considered when submitting damages to a jury at trial or when settling a lawsuit.